SajedurRahmanFiad/PyDataman/README.md

 data = pyvariable.LocalVariable()

-data.save("Name", "John")  # This will store the variable Name with the value John LocalName = data.read_str("Name")  # This will read the value of Name from files and store in LocalName print(LocalName)  # This will print John
+data.save("Name", "John")  # This will store the variable Name with the value John LocalName = data.read("Name")  # This will read the value of Name from files and store in LocalName print(LocalName)  # This will print John
 ```